merlinz01/windowscalendarcreator/README.md

 ## Usage

+You need a Windows computer with Microsoft Print to PDF and Python 3 installed.

 Configure the parameters in `calendar.ini`.

 Replace the month pictures, front cover picture, and back page picture with ones you like, with exactly the same filenames.